Ex-Michigan Gov. Snyder is latest Republican to back Biden

 The announcement from Snyder, who served in battleground Michigan from 2011 through 2018, came in conjunction with the launch of Republicans and Independents for Biden, a coalition of nearly 100 former and current officeholders, government officials and political operatives.
 The group is affiliated and funded by the anti-Trump Lincoln Project PAC.

 The coalition is the latest group of Republicans supporting Biden to come out publicly as Trump comes under criticism for his handling of the coronavirus and race relations.
 Some backed Hillary Clinton in 2016.
-Snyder did not endorse a candidate in that race, when Trump became the first Republican to win Michigan in 28 years.
+Snyder did not endorse a candidate in that race, when Trump became the first Republican to win Michigan in 28 years, by roughly two-tenths of a percentage point.

 Former New Jersey Gov. Christine Todd Whitman, who endorsed Biden at the recent Democratic National Convention along with former Ohio Gov. John Kasich, is chairing the group’s steering committee, which includes Snyder, former Massachusetts Gov. Bill Weld and at least 20 former members of Congress.